 3. Stop and Take Breaks

-We all strive to beat our personal record, but if you’re feeling stiff, it’s important to take breaks, especially if it’s cold outside.
+We all strive to beat our personal records, but if you’re feeling stiff, it’s important to take breaks, especially if it’s cold outside.
 You may find that in the colder weather, your joints stiffen up sooner as your body temperature lowers.
 When you do take breaks, keep your joints limber and warm by implementing dynamic movements.

 4. Cool Down